-Prescription Drugs, Over-The-Counter Medications—contain chemicals that you don’t want entering the wastewater supply.
-Keep in mind that sewage is treated and recycled, so we want to keep our wastewater as chemical-free as possible.
+Prescription drugs, and over-the-counter medications—contain chemicals that you don’t want entering the wastewater supply.
+Sewage is treated and recycled, so we want to keep our wastewater as chemical-free as possible.
 Our wastewater treatment plants were not designed to remove all those chemicals from the water.
 The best way to dispose of items like these is to make them undesirable, such as crushing them and then mixing with coffee grounds, kitty litter or dirt before sealing them in a plastic bag and disposing in the trash.

-Kitty Litter— (especially clay kitty litter) will sooner or later clog your pipes, even the ones that claim to be “flushable.”
-Far more problematic is Toxoplasmosis, a parasite found in cat waste that is harmful to marine biology.
+Kitty litter— (especially clay litter) will sooner or later clog your pipes, even the ones that claim to be flushable.
+Far more problematic is toxoplasmosis, a parasite found in cat waste that is harmful to marine biology.
 It’s better to keep your cat waste out of wastewater and just put it in the trash.